 Some ballast men on the beach at once put off to render assistance, and succeeded in rescuing Miss Hall and one of the men.
 The other waterman was drowned; and we regret also to say that Miss Hall, after exclaiming, “Oh dear,” gradually sunk, and died soon afterwards at the railway refreshment rooms.

 By 1856, there was also a railway refreshment room at Flinders Street, which became a hub for the new privately-owned railway lines.
 By 1859, there were refreshment rooms at other stations including St Kilda, Williamstown and Sunbury.

-As the both privately-owned and government-funded railway lines extended further, so did the need to provide sustenance for travellers.
-The railway refreshment room opened at Seymour Station in 1873 became the largest country refreshment room in the state.
-It came to include buffet and seated dining rooms, catered for up to 260 people at a time and at its peak employed a staff of 34.
+As both privately-owned and government-funded railway lines extended further, so did the need to provide sustenance for travellers.
+The railway refreshment room that opened at Seymour Station in 1873 became the largest country refreshment room in the state.
+It came to include buffet and seated dining rooms catering for up to 260 people at a time, and at its peak employed a staff of 34.